reidpr/quac/_sources/contributing.txt

 Merging to ``master``
 ---------------------

 #.
+Verify that you have a pull request, not just a branch.

+#.
 Go to the pull request & read about what's going on.

 #. ``git checkout master``